cornishcoder1/pp5-frontend-the-winding-path/README.md

 <br>

-## Features left to implement
+## Features left to implement (possible future sprints):

+- Add modals for further user feedback.
+- Expand on the data fields available, so that walk posts can be more detailed (eg. implement Google Maps or What3Word functionality to give more precise location information).
+- Expand category choices for Gallery posts.
+- Allow walk tracking functionality (similar to sites like <a href="https://www.komoot.com/" target="_blank" rel="noopener" aria-label="link to Kamoot">Kamoot)</a>.

 ***

 # Testing

-(link to separate tests.md file)
-Implement manual testing and document the procedures and results.
+- All testing documentation can be found [here](/TESTS.md)

 ***